TosbackCgusBridge-Bot/CGUs-versions/American Medical ID/Privacy Policy.md

 **TRUSTe**

-American Medical ID has received TRUSTe's Privacy Seal signifying that this privacy statement and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
-The TRUSTe program covers only information that is collected through this Web site, www.americanmedical-id.com.
+American Medical ID has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
+TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
+This privacy statement covers the Web site, www.americanmedical-id.com.

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe here.
+If you have questions or concerns regarding this statement, you should first contact American Medical ID at PrivacyOfficer@IdentifyYourself.com.
+If you are not satisfied with our response you can contact TRUSTe here.

 This Privacy Policy covers www.AmericanMedical-ID.com - owned and operated by American Medical ID.
 This privacy policy describes how American Medical ID collects and uses the personal information you provide on our web site: www.AmericanMedical-ID.com.
 A separate privacy policy covering American Medical ID's Interactive Health Record is at http://www.myihr.com/home\_omr/privacypolicy.php.
 The personal health information that is stored in the Registry is solely for the use of those who place their health records in a personal file there.
 Any use of personal information described below does not apply to the Interactive Health Record.